Py-Contributors/awesomeScripts/.github/ISSUE_TEMPLATE/create-an-issue.md

 - Create a new folder for your script and file/folder name should be appropriate.
 - Create a README.md in your folder for program Instructions
 - add requirements.txt if needed
-- add your program name & Author name in the main readme

 Please add/delete options that are not relevant.